-(1) For an average of 25 hours or more per week of engaged time in the quarter, a payment greater than or equal to 100 per cent of the average ACA contribution for the applicable average monthly Health Connector premium for each month in the quarter.
+1, 2025 shall receive the following stipends from that network company: - (1) For an average of 25 hours or more per week of engaged time in the quarter, a payment greater than or equal to 100 per cent of the average ACA contribution for the applicable average monthly Health Connector premium for each month in the quarter.

-177 (2) For an average of at least 15 but less than 25 hours per week of engaged time in the 178 quarter, a payment greater than or equal to 50 per cent of the average ACA contribution for the 179 applicable average monthly Health Connector premium for each month in the quarter.
+- 182 (2) For an average of at least 15 but less than 25 hours per week of engaged time in 183 the quarter, a payment greater than or equal to 50 per cent of the average ACA contribution for 184 the applicable average monthly Health Connector premium for each month in the quarter. - 185 At the end of each earnings period, a network company shall provide to each app-(b) based driver the following information:

-- (b) At the end of each earnings period, a network company shall provide to each app-based driver the following information: - 182 (1) The total number of hours of engaged time the app-based driver recorded in the183 network company's online-enabled application or platform during that earnings period. - (2) The number of hours of engaged time the app-based driver has recorded in the network company's online-enabled application or platform during the current quarter up to that point. - (c) The Health Connector may adopt or amend regulations as it deems appropriate to implement this section, including to permit app-based drivers receiving stipends pursuant to this section to enroll in health plans offered through the Health Connector. - (d)(1) As a condition of providing the healthcare stipend set forth in subsection (a), a network company may require an app-based driver to submit proof of current enrollment in a qualifying health plan as of the last day of the quarter for which the stipend would be provided.
-Proof of current enrollment may include, but is not limited to, health insurance membership or identification cards, evidence of coverage and disclosure forms from the health plan, or claim forms and other documents necessary to submit claims. - (2) An app-based driver shall have not less than 15 calendar days from the end of thequarter to provide proof of enrollment as set forth in paragraph (1) of this subsection. - (3) A network company shall provide a healthcare stipend due for a quarter undersubsection (a) within 15 days of the end of the quarter or within 15 days of the app-based driver's submission of proof of enrollment as set forth in paragraph (1) of this subsection, whichever islater.
+- (1) The total number of hours of engaged time the app-based driver recorded in the network company's online-enabled application or platform during that earnings period. - (2) The number of hours of engaged time the app-based driver has recorded in the network company's online-enabled application or platform during the current quarter up.to that point. - (c) The Health Connector may adopt or amend regulations as it deems appropriate to implement this section, including to permit app-based drivers receiving stipends pursuant to this section to enroll in health plans offered through the Health Connector. - (d)(1) As a condition of providing the healthcare stipend set forth in subsection (a), a network company may require an app-based driver to submit proof of current enrollment in a qualifying health plan as of the last day of the quarter for which the stipend would be provided.
+Proof of current enrollment may include, but is not limited to, health insurance membership or identification cards, evidence of coverage and disclosure forms from the health plan, or claim forms and other documents necessary to submit claims. - (2) An app-based driver shall have not less than 15 calendar days from the end of the quarter to provide proof of enrollment as set forth in paragraph (I) of this subsection.

+(3) A network company shall provide a healthcare stipend due for a quarter under subsection (a) within I 5 days of the end of the quarter or within 15 days of the app-based driver's submission of proof of enrollment as set forth in paragraph (1) of this subsection, whichever is later.